confluentinc/demo-database-modernization/README.md

 -ksqlDB to process and enrich data streams in real timem.
 You'll use aggregates and windowing to create a customer list of potentially stolen credit cards
 -A fully managed sink connector to load enriched data into MongoDB Atlas for real-time fraud analysis

-Break down data silos and stream on-premises, hybrid, and multicloud data to cloud databases such as MongoDB Atlas, Azure Cosmos DB, DynamoDB and more, so that every system and application has a consistent, up-to-date, and enhanced view of the data at all times.
+Break down data silos and stream on-premises, hybrid, and multicloud data to cloud databases such as MongoDB Atlas, Azure Cosmos DB and more, so that every system and application has a consistent, up-to-date, and enhanced view of the data at all times.
 With Confluent streaming data pipelines, you can connect, process, and govern real-time data for all of your databases.
 Unlock real-time insights, focus on building innovative apps instead of managing databases, and confidently pave a path to cloud migration and transformation.

 To learn more about Confluent’s solution, visit the [Database streaming pipelines page] (https://www.confluent.io/use-case/database)